mr-icaro/mr-icaro/README.md

 # Welcome 💻

-I'm a Control and Automation Engineer that loves DIY, Astronomy, Iot, Robotics and programming as well!!
+I'm a _Control and Automation Engineer, IBM AI Engineering Professional Certificated, Dev, Maker and Researcher_ that loves DIY, Astronomy, Iot, Robotics and programming as well!!

 I have a lot of experience with Industrial automation.